mustaric/dr25CatalogGen/readme.txt

 Code used to develop the DR25 KOI Catalog
 Writen by Susan Thompson

-Mostly this is scripts and working code not intended for public consumpation
+Mostly these are scripts and working code not intended for public consumpation